sclinede/blood_contracts/README.md

 end

 BloodContracts::Instrumentation.configure do |cfg|
-  # Attach to every BC::Refined ancestor with RubygemsAPI::Validation in the name
+  # Attach to every BC::Refined ancestor with RubygemsAPI::Response in the name
-  cfg.instrument "RubygemsAPI::Validation", Contracts::YabedaInstrument.new
+  cfg.instrument "RubygemsAPI::Response", Contracts::YabedaInstrument.new
 end
 ```